rillonline/writing/kearsarge/kearsarge.md

 at an end.
 I had a bad feeling about it -- that there was something none of us knew.

-"Incoming message," Susan announced

-Everyone looked at me.
-Wet wiring of this sort was still quite rare in Ptolemy City.

-"My link," I explained lamely.
-"Yes, Susan, what is it?"
+My link buzzed.
 I assumed it was Josh.
 Who else would send me a message?
 But it was not Josh.

+It was an audio message, one of those that read itself out loud without you doing anything.

 "Message sender unknown.
 Message reads: Stop all investigations or you will die just like Kearsarge did.
 Remember the intersection of Fifth and Elm."

 No one moved.
 No one said anything.
-The spoken message in Susan's voice hung in the air.
+The spoken message hung in the air.

 "I told you not to get involved, Ronnie," Simon said, breaking the awful silence.